vitaly-emelianov/distribsys2015/README.md

-Distributed Systems in Python.
+Distributed Systems in Python
-DIHT, 2015.
+DIHT, 2015